GoEmmyGo/vitamin-sol-commit-history/README.md

 POST using month, day, long, lat, ozone layer, sky condition from Weather API POST using elevation from Elevation API
 POST using skin tone from user input form
+POST using UV Index

+`UV Index API`

+GET UV Index using Lat and Long